 What happens if I can only attend some of the sessions?

 Over a 7 or 9 week course, it is inevitable that you could miss a session or two.
 Therefore, we can’t offer a discount on the basis you can only attend some of the sessions.

-Can I get advice about publishing, MAs, MFAs, agents, etc.?
+Do tutors offer advice about publishing, MAs, MFAs, agents, etc.?

 Yes!
 We love it when our writers get published.
 Over the years participants have gone on to publish books, produce plays, have their work featured in newspapers, magazines and journals, not to mention winning literary prizes.
 Advice on submitting your work to journals, acquiring an agent, or a place on an MA or MFA course are part and parcel of what we offer.
 We have written numerous references for participants seeking to enter writing programmes or residencies and can share what we know about the processes involved.

 If you have a complaint about an incident that has occurred in class or relates to another participant, please address it with your tutor, either via email or in a quiet moment before or after class.
 If you do not feel comfortable addressing the complaint with your tutor, you can email the director at email@example.com.